auth0-samples/auth0-react-samples/README.md

 [![CircleCI](https://circleci.com/gh/auth0-samples/auth0-react-samples.svg?style=svg)](https://circleci.com/gh/auth0-samples/auth0-react-samples)

-This is the sample code for the [Auth0 React Quickstart](https://auth0.com/docs/quickstart/spa/react) using [auth0-spa-js](https://github.com/auth0/auth0-spa-js).
+This is the sample code for the [Auth0 React Quickstart](https://auth0.com/docs/quickstart/spa/react) using [auth0-react](https://github.com/auth0/auth0-react).

-There are two sample applications:

-- [Login](./01-Login) — demonstrates logging in and viewing profile information
-- [Calling an API](./02-Calling-an-API) — demonstrates how to call a third-party API using access tokens
+Please check out [the sample application](./01-Login) for an example of how to integrate the Auth0 React SDK into your React applications.

 ## What is Auth0?